12 Hidden Dangers of Investing Alone in Bali: Avoid These Common Mistakes!

 It’s easy to overlook the cultural nuances and hidden fees of buying property in Bali.
 For instance, some villages charge Banjar fees (community fees) that you might not know about.

-Or the local village has special monthly charges for upkeep, and as a foreigner, you might not be aware of these extra costs.
+In some areas, the local village also collects monthly contributions for maintenance.
+As a foreigner, you might not realize these extra costs until later.

 Best solution: Discuss with your local real estate agent.